IT STARTS WITH US

 A woman with curly brown hair smiling in a corridor with large windows and brick walls.

-Implementing Individualized Supports for Children with Developmental Disabilities and the Educators Who Serve Them
+Delivering Individualized Supports for Children with Developmental Disabilities and the Practitioners Who Serve Them

 KU Department of Special Education, Assistant Professor